Mridul01154/Cyber/Keylogger/README.md

-Disclaimer: This project is strictly for educational and ethical purposes.
-Do not use this code to invade privacy, violate laws, or breach terms of service.
+# Windows Keylogger (Educational Purpose Only)

-This is a basic Windows-based keylogger implemented in C, demonstrating how low-level keyboard input can be captured using the WinAPI.
-The program logs keystrokes, formats them with timestamps, and writes them to a disguised log file.
-It also hides its console window and attempts to persist by copying itself to the system's temp directory.
+> ⚠️ **Disclaimer**: This software is intended **solely for educational and ethical penetration testing** purposes.
+Unauthorized use to spy on individuals or systems without consent may be **illegal**.
+The author is not responsible for any misuse of this code.

-⚙️ Features
+## Overview

-Captures printable characters, control keys (e.g., Enter, Shift, Backspace)
+This is a simple Windows-based keylogger written in C that:

-Timestamps each logged keystroke
+- Hides its console window upon execution

-Detects and logs key combinations (e.g., Shift + letter, Caps Lock behavior)
+- Copies itself to the system's temporary directory as `sysupdate.exe`

-Hides the console window on startup
+- Runs in the background, logging keystrokes to `system.log`

-Moves and relaunches itself from the %TEMP% directory as sysupdate.exe
+- Terminates if the `ESC` key is pressed

-Stores logs in a local file named system.log
+## Features

-Gracefully exits when the ESC key is pressed
+- Logs both alphanumeric and special keys

-📁 How It Works
+- Records keystrokes with timestamps
-The program hides the console using ShowWindow(hwnd, SW_HIDE).
+- Runs silently in the background

-It copies itself to the Windows Temp directory with a disguised name (sysupdate.exe).
+- Supports uppercase/lowercase detection using Shift and Caps Lock

-It spawns a new thread to continuously listen for keypresses using GetAsyncKeyState.
+- Saves logs to a file named `system.log`

-Keystrokes are logged to a file named system.log with time-based formatting.
+## How It Works

-⚠️ Warning
+1. **Console Hiding**: The `hideConsole()` function uses WinAPI to hide the running console.
-This software can be misused.
-Running this without proper consent is illegal and unethical.
-Please ensure:
+2. **Self-Copying**: The `moveToTempDir()` function copies the binary to the system temp directory and re-runs itself under the new name.

-You have explicit permission to run this on any machine.
+3. **Key Logging**: A new thread is created to capture keystrokes using `GetAsyncKeyState`.

-It is used only in controlled, authorized, or educational environments (e.g., labs, security research).
+4. **Log Format**: Each keystroke is logged with a timestamp and saved to `system.log`.

-You understand and respect applicable local laws and terms of use.
+## File Structure